Speech-VINO/Smart-Media-Player/README.md

 To develop a ***Smart Media Player Application*** at the Edge using Intel's OpenVINO Toolkit where, given an audio or video as input, the application will segment it in terms of timestamps with respect to the individual speakers.

 ## Idea and Motivation
- ***Smart Media Player Application*** at the edge to detect time period(s) during audio/video play where the specific person is speaking, using Intel's OpenVINO Toolkit.
+ ***Smart Media Player Application*** at the edge to detect time period(s) inside audio/video media to allow end users to play where the specific person is speaking, using Intel's OpenVINO Toolkit.

 **Why did we choose to work on this project?**